-Nuclear energy in Ukraine had started its development in the early 70s with the construction of the first nuclear reactor at Chernobyl.
+The Ukrainian nuclear energy programme had been developed as a part of the nuclear energy programme of the Soviet Union, where Ukraine had started development of nuclear energy in the early 1970s with the construction of the first nuclear reactor at Chornobyl.
 The first RBMK-type unit with a capacity of 1000 MW(e) commenced operation in 1977.
-The Ukrainian nuclear energy programme had been developed as a part of the nuclear energy programme of the Soviet Union.
-Close co-operation had been set up between research centres and relevant industries to encompass all the areas needed for the use of nuclear energy, including geology, ore mining and processing industry, metallurgy, chemistry, among others.
+Close co-operation had been set up between research centres and relevant industries to encompass all the areas needed for the use of nuclear energy, including geology, ore mining and processing, metallurgy, chemistry, among others.
 A significant part of the technical and scientific nuclear complex was based in Ukraine: 15 power reactors, uranium ore mining and processing enterprises, facilities for production of metallic zirconium and hafnium, several S&R and R&D institutes.
-The reactors were built on 5 sites: Chernobyl (ChNPP), Rovno (RNPP), South Ukraine (SUNPP), Zaporozhye (ZNPP) and Khmeltnitski (KhNPP).
+The reactors were built on 5 sites: Chornobyl (ChNPP), Rivne (RNPP), South Ukraine (SUNPP), Zaporizhzhia (ZNPP) and Khmelnytskyi (KhNPP).

-After the accident at the 4th reactor unit of Chernobyl NPP, on 2 August 1990 the Supreme Soviet of Ukraine adopted a moratorium on building new nuclear power units in the Ukraine.
-The civil works at unit 6 of Zaporozhye NPP were suspended and the construction of 4 new reactors at Khmelnitski and Rovno NPPs was also halted.
+After the accident at the 4th reactor unit of Chernobyl NPP, on 2 August 1990 the Supreme Soviet of Ukraine adopted a moratorium on building new nuclear power units in Ukraine.
+The civil works at unit 6 of Zaporizhzhia NPP were suspended and the construction of 4 new reactors at Khmelnytskyi and Rovno NPPs was also halted.

-In the second part of 1991, the breakdown of the USSR deeply affected the structure of the energy complex, resulting in the separation of its various enterprises and loss of the centralized management system.
-Because of that situation, the Cabinet of the Minister made the NPP managers personally responsible for the NPP safe operation.
-Changes were also introduced into the management structure and into the documentation needed by Ukraine NPP for receiving permission for the operation.
-All these documents had been submitted to the regulatory body - GOSATOMNADZOR.
+In the second part of 1991, the breakdown of the Soviet Union deeply affected the structure of the energy complex, resulting in the separation of its various enterprises and loss centralized management.
+Under these circumstances, the Cabinet of the Minister made the NPP managers personally responsible for the NPP safe operation.
+Changes were also introduced into the management structure and into the documentation needed by Ukraine’s nuclear power plants for receiving permission for the operation.
+All these documents had been submitted to the regulatory body GOSATOMNADZOR.

-In December 1991 all nuclear power enterprises had been incorporated into the Ukrainian State-owned Concern for Operation of Nuclear Power Engineering and Industry (as per the Cabinet of Ministers’ Decree #354 dated 02.012.1991).
-In January 1993 State-owned Concern had been reorganized into the Ukrainian State Committee on Nuclear Power Utilization (Goscomatom of Ukraine) in order to create the State Management System ensuring the safe operation of the nuclear energy in Ukraine (as per Decree# 22 of the Cabinet of Ministers of Ukraine on 16 January 1993).
+In December 1991, all nuclear power enterprises were incorporated into the Ukrainian State-owned Concern for Operation of Nuclear Power Engineering and Industry (as per the Cabinet of Ministers’ Decree #354 dated 2 December 1991).
+In January 1993, the State-owned Concern was reorganized into the Ukrainian State Committee on Nuclear Power Utilization (Goscomatom of Ukraine) in order to create the State Management System ensuring the safe operation of the nuclear energy in Ukraine (as per Decree# 22 of the Cabinet of Ministers of Ukraine on 16 January 1993).

 The State Enterprise National Nuclear Energy Generating Company “Energoatom” (NNEGC Energoatom) had been set up in accordance with the Decree of the Government, dated 17 October 1996.
-This company was established with the aim of improving the electricity supply to the population and the national economy, improving the NPPs operation, improving the competitiveness under various market conditions and restructuring the nuclear energy management system in accordance with the requirements of the effective laws and regulations.
-In May 1997 NNEGC Energoatom joined the World Association of Nuclear Operators-Moscow Centre as an associate member.
+This company was established with the aim of improving the electricity supply to the population and industries, improving the NPPs operation, improving the competitiveness under various market conditions and restructuring the nuclear energy management system in accordance with the requirements of the effective laws and regulations.
+In May 1997, NNEGC Energoatom joined the World Association of Nuclear Operators-Moscow Centre as an associate member.

-The Ukrainian Law on the Use of Nuclear Power and Radiation Safety is the fundamental legal act within the nuclear legislation of Ukraine.
-This Law sets up the first priority to the safety of a human being and the environment, rights and obligations of citizens in the field of nuclear power utilization, regulates the activities related to the use of nuclear installations and ionizing irradiation sources, and lays the foundations of international commitments of Ukraine with respect to the use of nuclear power.
+The Ukrainian nuclear safety legislation governs all activity associated with the use of nuclear energy and assurance of nuclear and radiation safety.
+The Law of Ukraine "On Nuclear Energy Use and Radiation Safety" is a fundamental document in this area, which was adopted in 1995 and further amended and supplemented.
+This Law establishes that the first priority is the safety of humans and the environment and the rights and obligations of citizens in the field of nuclear power utilization, regulates the activities related to the use of nuclear installations and ionizing irradiation sources, and lays the foundations of international commitments of Ukraine with respect to the use of nuclear power.

-The fundamentals of the national policy in the field of the nuclear power utilization and radiation protection are formed by the Verkhovna Rada of Ukraine.
+The fundamentals of the national policy in the field of the nuclear power utilization and radiation protection are formed by the Verkhovna Rada of Ukraine (Supreme Council of Ukraine).
 In the field of nuclear power utilization and radiation safety the following issues fall within the competence of Verkhovna Rada of Ukraine:

 Determining the fundamentals of the national policy in the field of nuclear power utilization and radiation safety;

-Approving the National Nuclear Power Development Program as a constituent of the National Program of Fuel and Energy Complex Development;
+Approving the National Nuclear Power Development Programme as a constituent of the National Programme of Fuel and Energy Development;

 Endorsing the procedure for development and approval of nuclear and radiation safety norms, regulations and standards.